mblank9/weka/README.md

 ----

-If you [search][gh-weka-search] github for "`weka`", there are currently 256 respository results including a few [unmaintained mirrors][baron-weka].
+If you [search][gh-weka-search] github for "`weka`", there are currently 256 repository results including a few [unmaintained mirrors][baron-weka].
 This is `nth + 1` WEKA repo mirror.

-In my experience, it takes serveral hours to `checkout` the full svn repository and can take serveral minutes to update.
-Checkout [svn2github][svngh] as the best alternative that can be found at this time.
+It can take serveral hours to `checkout` the full svn repository and can take serveral minutes to update.
+Instead, use this repository or checkout [svn2github][svngh] as the best alternative that can be found at this time.

 [uofw]: http://www.waikato.ac.nz/